cambridge/thesis/README.md

 > For more comprehensive information refer to
 > [LaTeX Wikibooks](http://en.wikibooks.org/wiki/LaTeX/Packages/Installing_Extra_Packages).

-## Where can I find newer versions of the University of Cambridge logo?
+## _Q5_: Where can I find newer versions of the University of Cambridge logo?

 The university updates its logo every now and then.
 You can find up-to-date logos on [this page](http://www.admin.cam.ac.uk/offices/communications/services/logos/) (subject to change without notice).

 Download and exchange the new logos with `CUni.eps` and/or `CUni.pdf`.

+## _Q6_: My college's shield/coat of arms/crest is not included.
+Why u no include it?

+The shields are being added on the go (when somebody, who uses them, provides them).

+If you find a distributable vector-based image of your college's shield you can report it as an issue or mail it to contributors directly (refer to question __1__ above).

 --------------------------------------------------------------------------------